josdejong/mathjs/types/EXPLANATION.md

 3. Add a static definition inside `export const {...} : MathJsInstance`
 4. Add a dependencies definition inside `export const {...} : Record<string, FactoryFunctionMap>`

-For exampe for the function `add`, we can have the following definitions:
+For example for the function `add`, we can have the following definitions:

 ```ts
 // instance